tokopedia/treats/docusaurus/docs/main-concept/generator.md

 4. `helper` -  Generates Treats helper object boilerplates.
 5. `middleware` -  Generates Treats middleware object boilerplates.

+We also provide option to create a Typescript template.
+To generate Typescript templates choose `true (t)` when prompted about Typescript usage.

 For more information about how to create your own template you can find it [here][authoring-addons-generators]

 [authoring-addons-generators]: ../authoring-addons/generator.html